una-auxme/paf/doc/planning/motion_planning.md

 This node subscribes to the following topics:

-- `/paf/hero/Spawn_car`: Can spawn a car on the first straight in the dev environment, if this message is manually published.
 - `/paf/hero/speed_limit`: Subscribes to the speed Limit.
 - `/carla/hero/Speed`: Subscribes to the current speed.
 - `/paf/hero/current_heading`: Subscribes to the filtered heading of the ego vehicle.